mothership/drizzle-kit-esbuild-bug/README.md

 }
 ```

-See that esbuild will fail to compile the decorators / experimentalDecorators setting from the tsconfig is not respected:
+See that esbuild will fail to compile the decorators / experimentalDecorators setting from the tsconfig is not respected with esbuild-register:

 ```
 > drizzle-esbuild-bug@0.0.1 migration:generate